 Sumer was first settled by humans from 4500 to 4000 B.C., though it is probable that some settlers arrived much earlier.

-This early population—known as the Ubaid people—was notable for strides in the development of civilization such as farming and raising cattle, weaving textiles, working with carpentry and pottery, and even enjoying beer.
+This early population—known as the Ubaid people—was notable for strides in the development of civilization such as farming and raising cattle, weaving textiles, working with carpentry and pottery and even enjoying beer.
 Villages and towns were built around Ubaid farming communities.

 The people known as Sumerians were in control of the area by 3000 B.C.
 Their culture was comprised of a group of city-states, including Eridu, Nippur, Lagash, Kish, Ur and the very first true city, Uruk.
+At its peak around 2800 BC, the city had a population between 40,000 and 80,000 people living between its six miles of defensive walls, making it a contender for the largest city in the world.

 The Sumerian language is the oldest linguistic record.
 It first appeared in archaeological records around 3100 B.C. and dominated Mesopotamia for the next thousand years.
 It was mostly replaced by Akkadian around 2000 B.C. but held on as a written language in cuneiform for another 2,000 years.